-This step is the most important one of the process, and is where the service desk shows its value to the organization.
+This step is the most important one of the process and is where the service desk shows its value to the organization.
 The service desk must follow a procedure for fulfilling the request, and if one doesn’t exist then an escalation should be used.
-In this case the supervisor of the service desk needs to weigh in, and decide on how to continue from here.
+In this case, the supervisor of the service desk needs to weigh in, and decide on how to continue from here.

 Complete the request

-Once the procedure has been fulfilled, the service desk needs to validate that the solution is acceptable with the requester.
+Once the procedure has been fulfilled, the service desk needs to validate that the solution is acceptable to the requester.
 If it is then continue to the next step, if not then go back to the previous step.

 Close the request

-This is the official closure of the request, and is important for evaluating the timeline of the resolution to make sure that no SLA’s (Service Level Agreement) were breached.
+This is the official closure of the request and is important for evaluating the timeline of the resolution to make sure that no SLA’s (Service Level Agreement) were breached.

 Service Desk Best Practices